jackyhuynh/Cyberwarfare/README.md

 Consider a trusted security software like Norton Security.
 Consider a router that comes with built-in DDoS protection.
 Look for a website hosting service with an emphasis on security.
 Taking simple precautions can make a difference when it comes to your online security.
 For large organizations, the precautions become far more complex.

+## Five Pillars of Cyberwarfare
+The Department of Defense has outlined a strategy for cyberspace operations that consists of five major pillars.
+These pillars are the strategic initiatives that the government considers essential to building and maintaining the nation’s cyberwarfare superiority.
+Described in the Department of Defense Strategy for Operating in Cyberspace, the five pillars include:
+- “Treat cyberspace as an operational domain to organize, train, and equip so that DoD can take full advantage of cyberspace’s potential.”
+- “Employ new defense operating concepts to protect DoD networks and systems.”
+- “Partner with other U.S. government departments and agencies and the private sector to enable a whole-of-government cybersecurity strategy.”
+- “Build robust relationships with U.S. allies and international partners to strengthen collective cybersecurity.”
+- “Leverage the nation’s ingenuity through an exceptional cyber workforce and rapid technological innovation.”

+The ability of the United States, or any nation, to effectively engage in the new domain of cyberspace depends upon the successful fulfillment of these five strategic objectives.

+## U.S. Cyber Command (USCYBERCOM)
+USSTRATCOM manages cyberspace operations through the use of a “subordinate unified command,” the U.S. Cyber Command (USCYBERCOM).

+As a subordinate unified command, USCYBERCOM has full command authority over cyberspace operations, but reports through the commander of USSTRATCOM.
+As a unified organization, USCYBERCOM is composed of the military service component commands that represent the uniformed services, each of which has the responsibility for cyberspace operations within its respective military service:
+Twenty-Fourth Air Force (Air Forces Cyber)
+Second Army (Army Cyber Command)
+Tenth Fleet (Fleet Cyber Command)
+Marine Corps Cyberspace Command

+The command is located at Fort Meade, Maryland, home to the National Security Agency (NSA).
+The command is led by a four-star flag officer.
+To date, two officers have held this position on a permanent basis:

+General Keith Alexander held the position from the command’s creation in 2010 until his retirement in 2014.
+Admiral Michael Rogers assumed command in April 2014.
+Both officers held the command of USCYBERCOM concurrently with their service as director of the National Security Agency.

 ## References:
 - Chapple, M., & Seidl, D. (2023).
 Cyberwarfare: Information Operations in a Connected World (Second). essay, Jones & Bartlett Learning.
 (1)